-How Do I Know Whether I Am Anti-Mormon?
+How Do I Know If I Am Anti-Mormon?

-It is easy to tell whether you are an Anti-Mormon or just another Christian that holds views and beliefs different to those that comprise the the Theology and Christology of The Church of Jesus Christ of Latter-day Saints, commonly but inaccurately called The Mormon Church, its members known as Mormons, and its teachings referred to as Mormonism.
+It is easy to tell whether you are an Anti-Mormon or simply a Non-LDS Christian that holds theological and Christological views and beliefs that are different from those that comprise the the Theology and Christology of The Church of Jesus Christ of Latter-day Saints, commonly called The Mormon Church, its members known as Mormons, and its teachings referred to as Mormonism.

 Non-Mormon Christians occupy one of several positions regarding Mormonism and Mormons, such as:

 5. Expressed respectful disapproval

 6. Open Warfare against Mormons and Mormonism by all available means

 Those comprising groups 1 to 5 are not considered Anti-Mormon.
 Those in group 6 cannot escape the classification of being Anti-Mormon.

 Mormons are frequently railed against for having persecution complexes and of being paranoiacs.
 Paranoia is a psychotic delusional affliction to which certain schizophrenic patients are subject.
 It is characterised by a strong delusional system with definite persecutory elements that have no foundation in reality.
 A diagnosis of paranoia is not possible without clinical affirmation by a qualified, knowledgeable, and experienced psychiatrist.